accesscode-2-1/unit-0/2015-03-05_user-input.md

 > **Exercise:** [Name, Age, Salary](http://programmingbydoing.com/a/name-age-and-salary.html)
 > - What happens if the user inputs the wrong type of data?
 > - What happens if you don't prompt the user for input but still run the program?

 > **Exercise:** [A Dumb Calculator](http://programmingbydoing.com/a/a-dumb-calculator.html)
 > - Printing the result here can be tricky!

 > **Exercise:** [BMI Calculator](http://programmingbydoing.com/a/bmi-calculator.html)

+If
+=
+Ultimately, we want to write our own calculator!
+But first we need to respond to user input.
+In Java, we can do this with the *if statement*.
+The `if` statement is a *control structure*.
+If programming is driving, then control structures are steering wheels.
+They allow you to control how the program will execute.
+Let's look at an example:

+    if (7 > 3) {
+        System.out.println("7 is greater than 3");
+    }

+**Syntax**
+- "if" is lowercase
+- "if" is followed by parentheses
+- The value inside the parentheses has to be a `boolean`.
+Remember `boolean`?
+It is a data type with only two possible values: `true` and `false`.
+Review the previous lecture for the operations that create booleans by comparing types.